webappvicio/atmail860onAWS/README.md

 https://mx.domain2.com

 ## 12. Configure primary domain for SSL POP3/IMAP (exim)
-:large_orange_diamond: it seems that reference to RDS mariadbis lost in the configuration script.
-I fix the issue
+:large_orange_diamond: It seems that reference to RDS mariadb is lost in the configuration script.
+I fixed the issue in this way:
 ```
 nano /var/lib/atmail/mailserver/group_vars/all/install
 ```